Hybrid Reconfigurable Intelligent Metasurfaces: Enabling Simultaneous Tunable Reflections and Sensing for 6G Wireless Communications: HRIS Design and Proof Of Concept

-We focus henceforth on the first case relying on hybrid meta-atoms, as illustrated in Fig.~\ref{fig:HybridAtom_v01}.
+{\bf Configurations of Hybrid Meta-Atoms}: From a hardware perspective, one can propose two different configurations that allow for meta-atoms to both reflect and sense.
+The first consists of hybrid meta-atoms, which simultaneously reflect a portion of the impinging signal, while enabling another portion to be sensed \cite{alamzadeh2021reconfigurable_all}.
+The second configuration uses meta-atoms that reconfigure between near-perfect absorption and reflection.
+In the latter case, each meta-atom has two modalities \cite{ABSence_all}: it can either sense the received signal (absorption mode), or, once necessary information is extracted, reflect the signal towards a desired direction (reflection).
+While the configurations vary in their implementation, in terms of modeling, the first configuration may be viewed as a generalization of the second, since a hybrid meta-atom can be tuned to fully absorb or sense.
+Accordingly, we focus henceforth on the first case relying on hybrid meta-atoms, as illustrated in Fig.~\ref{fig:HybridAtom_v01}.
 Such HRISs are realized by adding a waveguide to couple to each or groups of meta-atoms.
-Each waveguide can be connected to a reception RF chain, allowing the HRIS to locally process a portion of the received signals in digital domain.
-However, elements' coupling to the waveguides implies that the incident wave is not perfectly reflected.
+Each waveguide can be connected to a reception RF chain, allowing the HRIS to locally process a portion of the received signals in the digital domain.
+However, the elements' coupling to waveguides implies that the incident wave is not perfectly reflected.
 In fact, the ratio of the reflected energy to the sensed one is determined by the coupling level.
 By keeping this waveguide near cutoff, we can reduce its footprint, while also reducing coupling to the sampling waveguide.

 {\bf Design Considerations}: An important consideration in the HRIS design is the inter-element spacing.
-To accurately detect the phase front of the incident wave, the meta-atom spacing needs to be such that they are smaller than half a wavelength.
+To accurately detect the phase front of the incident wave, the spacing of adjacent meta-atoms needs to be smaller than half a wavelength.
 However, this imposes constraints on the meta-atom size, which is accommodated via the multi-layer structure in Fig.~\ref{fig:HybridAtom_v01}.
 Another important factor to consider is the necessary circuitry to detect the signal coupled from each meta-atom; in particular, each waveguide should be connected to an RF chain.
 Since the incident wave on the HRIS may couple to all sampling waveguides (with different amplitudes), we can think of the combination of the metasurface and the sampling waveguides as a receiver structure with equivalent analog combining.